folio-org/folio-org.github.io/doc/automation.md

   additional integration tests.
 * If all build and post-build steps complete successfully, the last step is to have Jenkins push all commits and tags back to the master branch of the project repository on GitHub.
-If the any part of this process fails, no tags or commits are pushed to the origin repository.
+If any part of this process fails, no tags or commits are pushed to the origin repository.

 Other Jenkins automation jobs exist as well for test deployments to AWS EC2 instances.